dleitee/piroca/README.md

 ## I Find This Offensive™
 Due it's very nature, it's pretty obvious that the contents of the list may look offensive - at least if you understand Portuguese.
 Think of it as [shutterstock's List of Dirty, Naughty, Obscene, and Otherwise Bad Words](https://github.com/shutterstock/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), but focused on a more specific "subject".

 On a more serious note, if you feel offended, my apologies.
-Give me a heads up and I'll take the repo out.
+Give me a heads up and I may take the repo out.